-- Relevant stakeholder meetings (e.g. students, parent/ community, staff)
+- Relevant stakeholder meetings (e.g. students, parent/community, staff)

-- Project/program leadership
+- Project/program meetings

 - Work product reports/updates

-- Strategic planning meetings
+- · Strategic planning meetings

 - Leadership meetings

 - Staff evaluation conferences

-- Interactions with customers

-- Professional development trainings/presentations
+- Professional development trainings/presentations conducted by the BOA

 Data Sources: The immediate supervisor will collect and analyze a variety of data sources as a part of the evaluation.
 The immediate supervisor, in conjunction with the BOA, will collaborate on the methods and sources of planned data collection and will review all data in a timely manner.